plone/volto/docs/source/theming/custom-styling.md

 1. Usually the font provider gives you ready made font-face instructions.
   Copy these font-face code lines to `/theme/typography.css`.
   There are a lot of font providers.
-  If you are for Google fonts, check [google-webfonts-helper](https://gwfh.mranftl.com/fonts) for generating font-face code.
+  If you choose Google fonts, check [google-webfonts-helper](https://gwfh.mranftl.com/fonts) to generate `font-face` CSS code and download font files to include in your project.

 1. Add to the end of `/theme/theme.config` a function to load your font-faces: